|Lee Roy Jordan of Excel, Ala.|

 Jan.
 1, 1773 – The hymn “Amazing Grace,” written by John Newton, was first presented at a prayer meeting in Olney, Buckinghamshire, England.

 Jan.
-1, 1776 – During the American Revolutionary War, Norfolk, Virginia was burned by combined Royal Navy and Continental Army action.
+1, 1776 – During the American Revolutionary War, Norfolk, Va. was burned by combined Royal Navy and Continental Army action.

 Jan.
-1, 1781 – During the American Revolutionary War, 1,500 soldiers of the 6th Pennsylvania Regiment under General Anthony Wayne's command rebeled against the Continental Army's winter camp in Morristown, New Jersey in the Pennsylvania Line Mutiny of 1781.
-The soldiers insisted that their three-year enlistments had expired, killed three officers in a drunken rage and abandoned the camp.
-They were later captured and after negotiations, half the men accepted discharges, while the other half took furloughs coupled with bonuses for reenlistment.
+1, 1781 – During the American Revolutionary War, 1,500 soldiers of the 6th Pennsylvania Regiment under General Anthony Wayne's command rebelled against the Continental Army's winter camp in Morristown, New Jersey in the Pennsylvania Line Mutiny of 1781.

 Jan.
 1, 1788 – The first edition of London’s oldest daily newspaper, The Times of London, previously named The Daily Universal Register, was published.